karledenstal/a-letter-of-recommendation/README.md

 - I need a letter of recommendation.

-	**Player completed Nimhe, The Poisoned One and The Lost Expedition**
+	**Player completed Nimhe, The Poisoned One**

 	> "Fine fine, I'll write you a letter.
 Here you go."

-	**Player has NOT completed Nimhe, The Poisoned One and The Lost Expedition**
+	**Player has NOT completed Nimhe, The Poisoned One**

-	> "I don't know you well enough to make a recommendation."
+	> "I don't have time for this.
+I'm busy doing important research about the Dwemer.
+That blasted spider is blocking my way to the ruins."

 	- Can't you make an exception? (persuade)

 		**Failed**

-		> "No, I don't think so."
+		> "Nah, I don't think so."

 		**Success**